Skip to main content

 The strategies for preventing colds and allergies are very different.

-To lower your chances of catching a cold, the CDC recommends focusing on good hygiene techniques like frequent handwashing, taking steps for cleaner air, and staying up-to-date with vaccines.
+To lower your chances of catching a cold, focus on good hygiene techniques like frequent handwashing, taking steps for cleaner air, and staying up-to-date with vaccines.

 What can you do if you’re still not sure if you have a cold or allergies?